 The Priestly Garments

-15 “Fashion a breastpiece for making decisions—the work of skilled hands.
-Make it like the ephod: of gold, and of blue, purple and scarlet yarn, and of finely twisted linen.
-16 It is to be square—a span long and a span wide—and folded double.
-17 Then mount four rows of precious stones on it.
-The first row shall be carnelian, chrysolite and beryl; 18 the second row shall be turquoise, lapis lazuli and emerald; 19 the third row shall be jacinth, agate and amethyst; 20 the fourth row shall be topaz, onyx and jasper.
-Mount them in gold filigree settings.
-21 There are to be twelve stones, one for each of the names of the sons of Israel, each engraved like a seal with the name of one of the twelve tribes.
+8 They fashioned the breastpiece—the work of a skilled craftsman.
+They made it like the ephod: of gold, and of blue, purple and scarlet yarn, and of finely twisted linen.
+9 It was square—a span long and a span wide—and folded double.
+10 Then they mounted four rows of precious stones on it.
+The first row was carnelian, chrysolite and beryl; 11 the second row was turquoise, lapis lazuli and emerald;12 the third row was jacinth, agate and amethyst; 13 the fourth row was topaz, onyx and jasper.
+They were mounted in gold filigree settings.
+14 There were twelve stones, one for each of the names of the sons of Israel, each engraved like a seal with the name of one of the twelve tribes.

 Other Priestly Garments